Rekordbox 7 is out! A shameless cash grab

 You still need to set criteria like you would with related tracks.

-How useful it is in day-to-day use, is yet to be seen.
+So, if you would use it on a day-to-day basis, is yet to be seen.

-We had 2 deck modes in the export mode: 1 deck and 2 decks.
+We had 2 deck modes in the export mode: 1 deck and 2 decks (besides, a simple player and full browser).

 And a browse-mode.